Witness – if you dare! – the ongoing complexity of the relationship between wine and your health:

 That’s a bit different than medical facts.
 Medicine is concerned with cause and effect relationships.
 I.e., identifying positively that you have a certain disease that is causing your symptoms, and treating that disease as effectively as possible.

-To illustrate the difference, let’s take a practical example from the House of Dude.
-Let’s say my wife calls me and tells me that she can’t get to the Internet via our home network.
+To illustrate the difference, let’s take a practical example.
+Let’s say your wife calls and tells you that she can’t get to the Internet via your home network.
 [Editors note: you have my permission to take a break at this point, and get yourself a glass of wine… but I swear to the heavens that this post will eventually teach you something about wine… hang in there, people!].
-If when I get home I discover that the wireless router has been turned off, then I’ve got a pretty good case for having proved a cause-effect relationship why Mrs. Dudette didn’t have Internet access.
-BUT… I can’t then theorize that I every time my wife calls me, her Internet access will be down – that prediction would get me into a lot of trouble!
+If when you get home you discover that the wireless router has been turned off, then you’ve got a pretty good case for having proved a cause-effect relationship why she didn’t have Internet access.
+BUT… I can’t then theorize that I every time she calls you, her Internet access will be down – that prediction would get you into a lot of trouble!

 Okay, but back to wine, what does this all mean for the average wine-drinkin’ Joe or Jane?